Exploring The Valley of the Kings: A Visitor's Guide

 Tomb of Ramses III (11)

-In the seventh chamber, you see the king conducted by Thoth and the falcon-headed Harkhentekhtai on the right, while on the left, the king is presenting an image of Truth to Osiris.
-In the tenth room, the king's sarcophagus once stood.
+In the seventh chamber, you see the pharaoh conducted by Thoth and the falcon-headed Harkhentekhtai on the right, while on the left, the pharaoh is presenting an image of Truth to Osiris.
+In the tenth room, the pharaoh's sarcophagus once stood.
 His mummy was found at Deir el-Bahri and is now in the Egyptian Museum in Cairo.

 Tomb of Ramses I (16)

 The tomb of Seti I is also known as Belzoni's Tomb after Belzoni opened up the tomb in October 1817.
-The reliefs are far superior in quality and state of preservation to any others in the Valley of the Kings.
-Unfortunately, it has been closed to visitors due to preservation issues.
+The reliefs are far superior in quality and the state of preservation to any others in the Valley of the Kings.
+It was closed to visitors for years due to preservation issues but has recently been opened again and is now one of the Valley of the King's star attractions.

 Tomb of Tuthmosis III (34)